 Since oxytocin is considered to be a vital neurotransmitter for social functioning, low levels of it can lead to poor social skills.

-How to Naturally Boost Oxytocin Levels
+How to Naturally Boost Oxytocin Levels and improve your mood

-The level of the stress-busting and bonding hormone can be improved through physical contact.
+The level of the stress-busting and bonding hormone can improve through physical contact.
 Whether it’s kissing, hugging, or holding hands, any form of physical contact helps in boosting the levels of oxytocin in the brain.
 Activities that involve touch like massage and making love also improve the oxytocin levels in the brain.

 Endorphins are brain chemicals that are typically found in the pituitary gland.
 Their release is triggered when a person is under stress or pain.
 These neurotransmitters interact with the opiate receptors in the brain in order to reduce a person’s perception of pain.
 Unlike pain-relieving drugs such as morphine and codeine, endorphins do not lead to addiction or dependence.